-Date policy was agreed by Governing Body November 2021
+Approved by Governing Body November 2021 Review November 2023

-Review 1 November 2022

-Updated and Approved November 2023

 Mount Pleasant Primary School is committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who complain.
 We will not normally limit the contact complainants have with the school.
 However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive, or threatening.